derrickoswald/CIMSpark/README.md

 The RDDs are also exposed as Hive2 tables using Thrift for legacy JDBC access.

-The CIM model as implemented in CIMReader is described in [CIM Model](Model.md).
+The CIM model as implemented in CIMReader is described in [CIM Model](Model.md) and is described in detail in the [ScalaDoc](https://derrickoswald.github.io/CIMReader).

 # Architecture